While U.S. struggles to roll out coronavirus contact tracing, Germany has been doing it from the start

 As the United Kingdom and the United States scramble to hire teams of contact tracers, local health authorities across Germany have used contact scouts such as Degidiben since they confirmed their first cases early this year.

-Epidemiologists say the effort has been essential to the country’s ability to contain its coronavirus outbreak and avoid the larger death tolls seen elsewhere, even with a less stringent lockdown than in other countries.
-Germany has experienced around 10 coronavirus deaths per 100,000 people.
+Epidemiologists say the effort has been essential to the country’s ability to contain its coronavirus outbreak and avoid the larger death tolls seen elsewhere, even with a less stringent shutdown than in other countries.
+Germany has experienced about 10 coronavirus deaths per 100,000 people.
 The United States has seen nearly three times as many.
 France, more than four times.
 Britain, more than 5½ times.

 As restrictions here are lifted, Chancellor Angela Merkel has singled out tracking infection chains as the key, above “all else.”
 Germany aims to have five contact tracers for every 25,000 people — or about 16,000 for its population of 83 million.

-In Reinickendorf, where Degidiben works, a lack of scouts is not a problem.
-There are around 75 in place for the district’s 260,000 people.
-A post-lockdown spike in infections has not yet materialized.
-Four out of six contact tracing teams are in hibernation.
+In Reinickendorf, the Berlin district where Degidiben works, a lack of scouts is not a problem.
+There are about 75 in place for the district’s 260,000 people.
+A post-lockdown spike in infections has not yet materialized here.
+Four out of 6 contact tracing teams are in hibernation.

 Degidiben picks up the phone and dials her first case for the day: an 82-year-old man whose lab results have come back that morning.
 It’s one of just two positive cases in the district, down from a peak of around 30 in March.